 Human-caused climate change has made a substantial contribution to global mean sea level rise since 1900, contributing to a rate of rise that is greater than during any preceding century in at least 2,800 years.1 Scientists are highly confident global sea level will continue to rise between about 1 and 8 feet by 2100.2 Oceanographers and climatologists developed a set of six global sea level rise scenarios that reflect different assumptions about the degree to which ocean warming and ice sheet loss will affect the rate and magnitude of global sea level rise.
 Choices the world makes about emissions will also influence sea level.

 The table above, adapted from Table 5 in Global and Regional Sea Level Rise Scenarios for the United States, shows estimated global average sea level rise by the indicated years for each of the six scenarios.
 All values are in inches.

 Regional and local sea level changes

-For projects near a coast, one approach to determining which sea level rise scenario is most appropriate is to evaluate the tolerance for risk associated with the project.
+For potential projects near a coast, one approach to determining which sea level rise scenario is most appropriate is to evaluate the tolerance for risk associated with the project.
 In general, large, infrastructure-intensive projects that are expected to last for many decades have a low tolerance for risk.
 Conversely, smaller, less complex projects, or those that are unlikely to last more than a decade or so, have a higher tolerance for risk.
 Considering scenarios in the context of risk tolerance helps to improve transparency and credibility.